RikvanToor/MCCO1/attribute-grammars/doc/documentation.md

 entire tree, containing all variables in the program.

 The semantics for `hasshadowing` are defined on line 203.
 This calls a Haskell function `hasShadowing`, defined on line 338.
-The function will walk over the tree structure and check whether there is a variable in a lower level that also exists on the current level.
-If so, there is shadowing.
+The function will traverse the tree and check for each node $n$ whether there exists a variable in a one of the subforests that also exists on $n$.
+If so, then there is shadowing.
 Note that shadowing for function declaration is not checked in our program.
 This is because of an issue with the AST that we ran into.
 There is no difference in terms of names in declarations between the following two code blocks:

 ```haskell
 f :: a -> a